flopgov/flopradioapp/README.md

 ## 📝 Disclaimer

 *iPhone, iPad, and macOS are trademarks of Apple Inc., registered in the U.S. and other countries.*
-*Android and Google Play are trademarks of Google LLC.*
+*Android is a trademark of Google LLC.*
 *This project is not affiliated with or endorsed by Apple Inc. or Google LLC.*